- About Us

 - SUNY Deans Conference 2014

 The School of Education offers New York State initial certification through the following undergraduate programs:

 Teacher candidates in the elementary-level programs can:

 Adolescence majors complete a Bachelor of Arts or Bachelor of Science in a Liberal Arts discipline with initial certification requirements.

 All elementary programs are organized into a sequence of six blocks of related courses; adolescence programs are organized in a sequence of four blocks of related courses.
 All teacher candidates must complete 100 hours of field experiences before student teaching.
 Childhood with Special Education candidates must complete 150 hours of field experiences before student teaching.
 These field visits allow candidates to gain practical experience in using the knowledge from their coursework to prepare them to become active participants in school classrooms.
-For additional information regarding programs, consult the Undergraduate Program Requirements or access the SUNY Geneseo bulletin at: bulletin.geneseo.edu
+For additional information regarding programs, consult the Undergraduate Program Requirements , the Dean of Academics Curriculum Advisement Guide Sheets , or access the SUNY Geneseo bulletin at: bulletin.geneseo.edu

 All initial certification programs require the satisfactory completion of the foreign language requirement.
 For candidates who entered SUNY Geneseo in 2003 or later, the College language requirement is proficiency through the third semester (201) of a foreign language.
 The foreign language requirement for certification can be satisfied in any one of the following ways: